CroWcbr/computor_v2/README.md

 - History of commands with results
 - An extension of the matrix computation applied to the vector computation

-## nearly all done
+## not done yet
-- no Function curve display
+- Function curve display
 - Matrix inversion

-// valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes  ./computor_v2
+- make more operation with different type